jguamie/system-design/README.md

 ## Outline for System Design Problems
 * Follow this [outline](https://github.com/jguamie/system-design/blob/master/notes/system-design-outline.md) when solving system design questions.
   * Not all the topics in the outline are required.
 Depending on the problem, some topics are more relevant than others.
   * At Google, engineers write design documentation before we start implementing features.
-This outline is very similar to how we approach design.
+This outline is very similar to how we approach the design process.
 The system design interview very much emulates how we work at Google.
 ## Practice
 ### Mock Interviews
 Practicing with mock interviews is mandatory.
 I cannot stress this enough.
 You have to build the habits necessary to tell a complete story without missing the key talking points.
 You will not be able to attain that without regular practice.